1991–92 Phoenix Suns season

 The 1991–92 Phoenix Suns season was the 24th season for the Phoenix Suns in the National Basketball Association.
+This was also the team's final season in which they played their home games at the Arizona Veterans Memorial Coliseum.
 During the off-season, the Suns acquired three-point specialist Trent Tucker from the New York Knicks; however, Tucker never played for the team as he was released to free agency, and later on signed with the San Antonio Spurs.
-The Suns were led by head coach Cotton Fitzsimmons, which would be the last of his four-season second stint as coach of the Suns.
-All home games were played at the Arizona Veterans Memorial Coliseum.

-The Suns got off to a slow 5–9 start to the regular season, but then posted a nine-game winning streak as they won 14 of their next 15 games, and held a 32–16 record at the All-Star break.
-The Suns finished in third place in the Pacific Division with a 53–29 record, and earned the fourth seed in the Western Conference.
+After a 3–2 start to the regular season, the Suns struggled posting a six-game losing streak, which led to a 3–8 start to the season.
+However, the team soon recovered by posting a nine-game winning streak between November and December, then later on posting a seven-game winning streak in January, and holding a 32–16 record at the All-Star break.
+The Suns posted a six-game winning streak between March and April, and finished in third place in the Pacific Division with a 53–29 record, which earned them the fourth seed in the Western Conference.

 Jeff Hornacek averaged 20.1 points, 5.0 rebounds, 5.1 assists and 2.0 steals per game, while Kevin Johnson averaged 19.7 points, 10.7 assists and 1.5 steals per game, and was named to the All-NBA Third Team, and sixth man Dan Majerle provided the team with 17.3 points, 5.9 rebounds and 1.6 steals per game off the bench.
 In addition, Tom Chambers contributed 16.3 points and 5.8 rebounds per game, while Tim Perry showed improvement becoming the team's starting small forward averaging 12.3 points, 6.9 rebounds and 1.5 blocks per game, and Andrew Lang replaced Mark West as the team's starting center this season, averaging 7.7 points, 6.7 rebounds and leading the team with 2.5 blocks per game.
 Meanwhile, second-year forward Cedric Ceballos contributed 7.2 points per game, West averaged 6.1 points and 4.5 rebounds per game, and second-year guard Negele Knight provided with 5.8 points and 2.7 assists per game.